renehamburger/blinx.js/README.md

   <img src="./assets/browserstack-logo.png" alt="Browser Stack Logo" height="105">
 </a>

-[BrowserStack](https://www.browserstack.com/start) is used to ensure a wide browser compatibility by running unit tests on multiple devices (cf. latest [test run]()https://www.travis-ci.org/renehamburger/blinx.js):
+[BrowserStack](https://www.browserstack.com/start) is used to ensure a wide browser compatibility by running unit tests on multiple devices:

 - **Chrome, Firefox, MS Edge, Safari**: Runs well on latest versions for each of these, but should also run on significantly older versions.
 - **Internet Explorer**: Runs well on IE11 and with occasional problems on IE10.
 On IE9, only the linking of references works for now, but no tooltip is shown.